-This study adds to the literature, for one thing, by showing that there are indeed factors that contribute to a lack of non-formal training-i.e. they constitute an obstacle to training.
-Other factors are associated with both the likelihood and frequency of training.
+This study makes two contributions to the literature.
+First, it shows that there are some factors that contribute to a lack of non-formal training-i.e. they constitute an obstacle to training, whereas other factors are associated with both the likelihood and frequency of training.
 The negative-binomial regression model has proven itself useful for more differentiated analyses than what would have been possible with the standard Poisson regression model.
+Second, and more importantly, the present article has been the first to bring together the issue of intergenerational educational persistence with an analysis of the determinants of non-formal training.
+In doing so, intergenerational mobility-or a lack thereof-could be analysed more comprehensively.